NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Background

 We start by defining the event of committing a transaction as follows.
 If a correct process $p$ has a block $b$ in its blockchain followed by at least $C$ other blocks, we say that every transaction included in $b$ is \emph{committed} at $p$.

-Garay et al.~\cite{garay2015bitcoin} proved that BBP ensures the two key properties below associated with the commit event, with high probability\footnote{For presentation simplicity, we present a formulation that is simpler than Garay et al.’s original one.
-Namely, we omit some parameters that are orthogonal to our contributions in this paper, and explicitly use the term \emph{commit}. }.
+Garay et al.~\cite{garay2015bitcoin} define the following two main properties of the commit event of BBP, with high probability: \footnote{For presentation simplicity, we present a formulation that is simpler than Garay et al.’s original one.
+Namely, we omit some parameters that are orthogonal to our contributions in this paper, and explicitly use the term \emph{commit}.}

-\textit{Persistence:} If process $p$ commits a block $b$, and consequently the transactions in $b$, then any correct process has block $b$ in the same position in the blockchain, from this moment on.
+\begin{property}[Persistence] If a correct process $p$ commits a block $b$, and consequently the transactions in $b$, then any correct process has block $b$ in the same position in the blockchain, from this moment on. \end{property}

-\textit{Liveness:} if a correct process submits a transaction $t$ then all correct process eventually commit $t$.
+\begin{property}[Liveness] If a correct process submits a transaction $t$ then all correct {}process eventually commit $t$. \end{property}

+Different works have formally studied the above properties, using different methods.
+Starting from Garay et al.'s initial analysis, which considered simplified network assumptions \cite{garay2015bitcoin}, subsequent works \cite{pass2017analysis,10.1145/3243734.3243814,10.1007/978-3-319-63688-7_10} have formally shown that BBP guarantees such properties under the more realistic assumptions that we consider in \S\ref{sec:bgsysmodel}.

 Two important corollaries can be easily drawn from the above properties.
 The first one is that, if a correct process $p$ commits a transaction $t$, then all other correct processes will eventually commit $t$.
 A second corollary is that, if a correct process $p$ commits transaction $t_A$ and, later, transaction $t_B$, then any other correct process $q$ will commit both transactions in the same order -- in other words, the commit event is totally ordered.

 Together, the above properties and the associated corollaries constitute strong consistency guarantees, which BBP provides with high probability.
 These enable many geo-distributed applications to operate even when operating under an adversarial permissionless environment.
 For instance, state-machine replication can be built on top of \bbcp through smart contracts.
 Yet, these guarantees are provided at the cost of a high latency.